Emjayosee/4_Code_Quiz/README.md

 # Unit 04 Javascript Homework: Code Quiz

-Submitted: January --, 2021, Michael O'Connor, WebDev Wannabe, 604 765-6061
+Submitted: January 31 2021, Michael O'Connor, WebDev Wannabe, 604 765-6061

 # 01 Goal: The Goal of this project is .......
 Here is a link to the Github folder https://github.com/Emjayosee/Assignment04 and a link to the deployed website https://emjayosee.github.io/Assignment04/.

 # 02 Approach:

-    In approching this project, I at first looked at the starter code provided, then found that there was not any starter code, so I realized I had to build this entirely from scratch.
+    In approching this project, I at first looked at the starter code provided, then found that there was no starter code, so I realized I had to build this entirely from scratch.
+I did require significant support on the loop and my original designn had to be reworked.
 Here is a link to the deployed page - https://emjayosee.github.io/Assignment04/.

     I followed the following plan design: